Dinesh-Balaji23/Handscape/README.md

-# Craftique - Handmade Marketplace
+# Handscape - Handmade Marketplace

 ## Overview
-**Craftique** is a marketplace for unique, handmade products crafted with passion by artisans worldwide.
+**Handscape** is a marketplace for unique, handmade products crafted with passion by artisans worldwide.
 The website showcases handcrafted goods through a visually appealing interface, providing seamless navigation and an immersive browsing experience.

 ## Features of Home Page:
 - **Responsive Navbar:** Includes Home, About Us, Gallery, Services, Testimonials, and Login/Signup options.